gitlabhq/gitlab-recipes/install/centos/README.md

     chkconfig mysqld on
     service mysqld start

-Secure MySQL by entering a root password and say "Yes" to all questions:

-    /usr/bin/mysql_secure_installation

-Create a new user and database for GitLab:
+Ensure you have MySQL version 5.5.14 or later:

+    mysql --version

+Secure your installation:

+    mysql_secure_installation

-    # Login to MySQL
+Login to MySQL:

     mysql -u root -p

-    # Type the database root password
+Type the database root password.

-    # Create a user for GitLab. (change supersecret to a real password)
+Create a user for GitLab (change $password in the command below to a real password you pick):

-    CREATE USER 'git'@'localhost' IDENTIFIED BY 'supersecret';
+    mysql> CREATE USER 'git'@'localhost' IDENTIFIED BY '$password';

+Ensure you can use the InnoDB engine which is necessary to support long indexes.
+If this fails, check your MySQL config files (e.g. `/etc/mysql/*.cnf`, `/etc/mysql/conf.d/*`) for the setting "innodb = off".

+    SET storage_engine=INNODB;

-    # Create the GitLab production database
+Create the GitLab production database"

     CREATE DATABASE IF NOT EXISTS `gitlabhq_production` DEFAULT CHARACTER SET `utf8` COLLATE `utf8_unicode_ci`;

-    # Grant the GitLab user necessary permissions on the table.
+Grant the GitLab user necessary permissions on the table:

     GRANT SELECT, LOCK TABLES, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER ON `gitlabhq_production`.* TO 'git'@'localhost';

-    # Quit the database session
+Quit the database session:

     \q

 Try connecting to the new database with the new user:

-    mysql -u git -p -D gitlabhq_production
+    sudo -u git -H mysql -u git -p -D gitlabhq_production

-    # Type the password you replaced supersecret with earlier
+Type the password you replaced $password with earlier.
-    # Quit the database session
+Quit the database session:

     \q

 ### 5.2 PostgreSQL